|Forty years ago, in 1969, one man had a vision to create a place where

 Crocus Grove Sun Club officially evolved into Naturist Legacy Inc. on

-purchased shortly thereafter.
-With a new board of directors, new governing
+property was purchased shortly thereafter.
+With a new board of directors,

-documents and an entirely new attitude towards business management, Naturist
+new governing documents and an entirely new attitude towards business management,

-Legacy has become the steward of landed social nudism in Manitoba.
-Created
+Naturist Legacy has become the steward of landed social nudism in Manitoba.

-and operated by and for nudists, this new corporation will own, develop
+Created and operated by and for nudists, this new corporation will own,